Paritosh97/underwater-opengl/README.md

-- 24 randomly placed and animated fish models
+- 24 randomly placed and animated fish models with texture and phong shading

+- User controllable fish